1991 Pro Bowl

 The 1991 Pro Bowl was the NFL's 41st annual all-star game which featured the outstanding performers from the 1990 season.
 The game was played on Sunday, February 3, 1991, at Aloha Stadium in Honolulu, Hawaii before a crowd of 50,345.
-The final score was AFC 23, NFC 21.
+The final score was AFC 23, NFC 21 with Morten Andersen's field goal attempt being blocked by Jeff Cross as time expired to seal an AFC victory.

 Art Shell of the Los Angeles Raiders led the AFC team against an NFC team coached by San Francisco 49ers head coach George Seifert.
 The referee was Gordon McCarter.

 Quarterback Jim Kelly of the Buffalo Bills was named the game's Most Valuable Player.
 Players on the winning AFC team received $10,000 apiece while the NFC participants each took home $5,000.